svgeesus/EuroMPE/Duophonic/Power.md

 ## Work Plan

-Measure current draw of perf DAC board (5V5 regulator needs to power 2) before ordering PSU parts, to be sure the SMD 5V5 will be suitable.
+- [ ] Measure current draw of perf DAC board (5V5 regulator needs to power 2) before ordering PSU parts, to be sure the SMD 5V5 will be suitable.
 Might need a 3-pin regulator.

-Check min spacing for cables to plug into the power headers!
+- [ ] Check min spacing for cables to plug into the power headers!

-Check size and spacing of standoff holes, with jacks board and with panel.
+- [ ] Check size and spacing of standoff holes, with jacks board and with panel.
+- [ ] More vias to connect front and back ground planes